Donohue/testflight_invite/README.md

-# testflight\_invite.py / testflight\_invite.rb
+# TestFlightInvite

-testflight\_invite is a Python / Ruby script that will add TestFlight beta testers to the iTunes Connect portal for your app.
+TestFlightInvite is a Python / Ruby script that will add TestFlight beta testers to the iTunes Connect portal for your app.

 # About

-This script was created by [Donohue](https://github.com/Donohue), I just translated it to Ruby, to be able to incorporate in my codebase.

-testflight\_invite can be used as a stand-alone program or as part of another Python project.
+TestFlightInvite can be used as a stand-alone program or as part of another Python / Ruby project.

 The script works by performing the necessary web requests to log a developer into iTunes Connect, and use the returned authentication cookies to perform the invite web request.